WorkflowForge Architecture

 }

-For complete extension documentation, see Extensions Guide.
+For extension setup, see Extensions Guide.

 Design Patterns Used